 Advertising Disclosure

-Georgii Chanturidze Updated on 18th December 2023 Senior Writer
+Georgii Chanturidze Updated on July 03, 2025 Former Senior Writer

 Bolivian websites and apps block access to their sites if you’re using a foreign IP address.
-This means you can’t use your banking app or local news sites if you’re traveling abroad.
-Thankfully, there is a simple solution.
+This means you may not be able to use your banking apps, such as Banca Móvil BCP, or local news sites if you’re traveling abroad.

-Quick Guide: How to Get a Bolivia IP Address in 3 Easy Steps
+Quick Guide: How to Get a Bolivian IP Address in 3 Steps

-3. Start browsing.
-Access Bolivian websites and banking apps from anywhere while keeping your data safe.
+You'll be able to access Bolivian websites and apps from anywhere while keeping your data safe.

 Why You Need a VPN to Get a Bolivia IP Address